erJasp/MiTAI/README.md

-# Mitel-MiTAI
+# MiTAI
-An analysis of the MiTAI network protocol, used for interaction with a Mitel PBX
+An analysis of the MiTAI network protocol, used for interaction with, for example, a Mitel PBX.

 ## Table of Contents
 * [Connections](#connections)